-In November 2015 the Faculty began a programme of regional workforce engagement meeting starting in Wales.
+In November 2015 the Faculty began a programme of regional workforce engagement meetings starting in Wales.
 The feedback from the meeting was very positive and the second meeting was held in the West Midlands in May 2016.
-The first phase of 6 workforce engagement meetings has now been successfully completed with subsequent meetings in Scotland, Yorkshire and Humber and the North West and most recently the East Midlands
+The first phase of 6 workforce engagement meetings has now been successfully completed with subsequent meetings in Scotland, Yorkshire and Humber, the North West and most recently the East Midlands

 The engagements require buy-in from the region (representatives from each hospital, the network and ideally the LETB/Deanery) and engagement from the RA, TPD and networks.

 The day consists of a series of short talks from the Faculty and local experts in the region highlighting the aim of the day and the current state of workforce and facilties in the region.
 This is followed by two workshops where a facilitator helps discussion; the first looks at the current gaps and immediate concerns and the second focusses on mapping the future in various different models.
 Finally there will be a summary session where each group can feedback to the other.

 The engagements are conducted with the aim of:

 - Describing, through modelling, some set scenarios, the current supply of ICM/critical care facilities in the region and presenting an assessment of likely future (5-10 years) demand.